descisgay/project-enc/README.md

-Project-enc is an open-source Node.JS encryption algorithm that uses seed based encryption and decryption.
+Project-enc is an open-source Node.JS encryption tool that uses seed based encryption and decryption.
 (Similar how minecraft generates worlds based on a unique seed)

 In order to encrypt a string of text, or file, you can either: